alist-org/docs/docs/guide/drivers/onedrive_app.md

 ## Create process

-:::tip
+:::danger Read the precautions carefully
-Please read carefully the following **`serial numbers , are added in sequence`**, if there is any error, please feedback in time
+Please read carefully the following**`serial numbers , view in sequence`**, if there is any error, please feedback in time
 :::

 :::tabs#onedrive_app